Alicia Alonso

 Alicia AlonsoPhoto © CiberCuba

-Alicia Alonso was a Cuban dancer and choreographer born in Havana on December 21, 1920, and passed away in the same city on October 17, 2019, at the age of 98.
-Prima Ballerina Assoluta of the National Ballet of Cuba, she is regarded as a legend in the world of dance, renowned for her portrayals of Giselle and Carmen, among many others.
+Alicia Alonso was a Cuban dancer and choreographer born in Havana on December 21, 1920, and she passed away in the same city on October 17, 2019, at the age of 98.
+Prima Ballerina Assoluta of the National Ballet of Cuba, she is regarded as a legend in the world of dance, renowned for her performances of Giselle and Carmen, among many others.

 She started dancing at the age of seven.

-Alonso worked with the Russian Ballet of Monte Carlo from 1955 to 1959, during which he performed on a 10-week tour of the Soviet Union, dancing in Giselle.
+Alonso worked with the Russian Ballet of Monte Carlo from 1955 to 1959, during which he performed in a 10-week tour of the Soviet Union, dancing in Giselle.
 His performances earned him the Dance Magazine award in 1958.